Skip to content

 • Column 2: Feature symbol

-• Column 3: Features types
+• Column 3: Feature type

-matrix.mtx.gz – expression count matrix
+filtered_feature_bc_matrix/matrix.mtx.gz – expression count matrix

 1